Sasson Ifram Shaulov: Music career

 Over the years, he tried several times to audition for The Next Star and The X Factor, but failed at the audition stage.
 He began his journey on the social media platform TikTok, where he posted covers of various songs.

-On June 15, 2021, he released a cover of the song "Malka Sheli" by the musical group Karakokli.
-On January 30, 2022, he released the single "Not Tonight," a cover of a Dudu Tsa song.
-On April 12, he released the single "I've Been Waiting for You & How Are You Going," a mashup of songs by Rinat Bar and Eden Ben Zaken.
-On August 11, he released his second original single, "From Thoughts," which was also successful and reached number 60 on the Hitlist.
+On 15 June 2021, he released a cover of the song "Malka Sheli" by the musical group Karakokli.
+On 30 January 2022, he released the single "Not Tonight," a cover of a Dudu Tsa song.
+On 12 April, he released the single "I've Been Waiting for You & How Are You Going," a mashup of songs by Rinat Bar and Eden Ben Zaken.
+On 11 August, he released his second original single, "From Thoughts," which was also successful and reached number 60 on the Hitlist.

-On January 30, 2023, he released the single "Something Real in the Eyes," which was Shaulov breakthrough hit and reached the top five on the charts.
-On May 30, he released the single "Together with Me," which was also a hit and reached number 40 on the Billboard Hot 100.
+On 30 January 2023, he released the single "Something Real in the Eyes," which was Shaulov breakthrough hit and reached the top five on the charts.
+On 30 May, he released the single "Together with Me," which was also a hit and reached number 40 on the Billboard Hot 100.

-On August 28, he released the single "When the Summer Is Over," which reached number 12 on the chart.
-On September 27, he released the single "Let's Talk," which was his second song to enter the top ten on the chart, peaking at number six.
-On January 22, 2024, he released the single "My Blood" featuring singer Odeya.
-On February 18, Shaulov released a song called "Empty Streets," which is the first track from his upcoming mini-album.
-Two days later, on February 20, he released the song "How Good We Are," and on February 22, he released the singles "Where Are You?" and "Part of Me."
-On February 29, he released the single "Queen of My Dreams" by Ben Chen.
+On 28 August, he released the single "When the Summer Is Over," which reached number 12 on the chart.
+On 27 September, he released the single "Let's Talk," which was his second song to enter the top ten on the chart, peaking at number six.
+On 22 January 2024, he released the single "My Blood" featuring singer Odeya.
+On 18 February, Shaulov released a song called "Empty Streets," which is the first track from his upcoming mini-album.
+Two days later, on 20 February, he released the song "How Good We Are," and on 22 February, he released the singles "Where Are You?" and "Part of Me."
+On 29 February, he released the single "Queen of My Dreams" by Ben Chen.

-On April 17, he released the single "A Life Like This."
-On May 9, he released the single "You."
-On July 21, he released the single "Dumb."
-His debut album, "Crazy Paradise," was released on August 11, 2024.
+On 17 April, he released the single "A Life Like This."
+On 9 May, he released the single "You."
+On 21 July, he released the single "Dumb."
+His debut album, "Crazy Paradise," was released on 11 August 2024.

-On September 12, 2024, "Broken Heart," his duet with Eden Hason, was released.
+On 12 September 2024, "Broken Heart," his duet with Eden Hason, was released.
 A few days later, he released the single "Always Love Me," a cover of a Yair Elitzur song.
-The song became a hit and reached number one on Hitlist, Israel official music chart on the Mako website, in October of that year.
-On October 29, the song "My Father Has a Ladder" was released, featuring Amir Benayoun of the Wetan Shikanu project.
-On November 26, the song "I Moved Forward" was released, featuring Itay Levi.
+The song became a hit and reached number one on Hitlist, Israel official music chart on the Mako Hitlist website, in October of that year.
+On 29 October, the song "My Father Has a Ladder" was released, featuring Amir Benayoun of the Wetan Shikanu project.
+On 26 November, the song "I Moved Forward" was released, featuring Itay Levi.

-On March 2, 2025, his second album, "Always Happy," was released.
+On 2 March 2025, his second album, "Always Happy," was released.